 • Leasing a portion of your land for community-supported agriculture (CSA)

-Depending on your location, soil quality, time commitment, and marketing, your income could range from a few thousand to $15,000+ per year—enough to supplement your social security benefits or monthly income from individual retirement accounts or mutual funds.
+Depending on your location, soil quality, time commitment, and marketing, your income could range from a few thousand to $15,000+ per year—enough to supplement your Social Security benefits or monthly income from individual retirement accounts or mutual funds.

 infographic small farm potential income streams